gavinyork/zephyr3d/apps/doc/web/en/animation-controller.md

 Result: `shoot` does not restart or stop `run_lower`.
 It emits `shoot-fire` mid-action, then restores `pistol_upper` at the current `run_lower` phase.
 The easy detail to miss is `id: 'upperLoop'` on the restoring play step: without reusing that id, the next `shoot` cannot find the new upper-body loop with `target: 'upperLoop'`.

 <div class="showcase" case="tut-63"></div>

+The full-body variant takes the opposite approach: instead of surgically replacing one layer, a response with `onActive: { fadeOut }` fades out the whole layered state, switches to a state that plays a full-body clip (a dodge, for example), and uses `returnTo: true` to come back to the layered loops when it completes.

+<div class="showcase" case="tut-64"></div>

 ---